vmware/vic-product/docs/user_doc/vic_vsphere_admin/verify_vch_deployment.md

     - vCenter Server: Go to **Storage**, right-click the datastore that you designated as the image store, and select **Browse Files**.
     - ESXi host: Click the **Summary** tab for the ESXi host, right-click the datastore that you designated as the image store, and select **Browse Datastore**.

-    vSphere Integrated Containers Engine creates a folder a folder that has the same name as the VCH, that contains a folder named `VIC` in which to store container image files.
+    vSphere Integrated Containers Engine creates a folder that has the same name as the VCH, that contains a folder named `VIC` in which to store container image files.

 1. Expand the `VIC` folder to navigate to the `images` folder.
 The `images` folder contains a folder for every container image that you pull into the VCH.
 The folders contain the container image files.